 No, there was no zucchini noodles lasagna or pasta lasagna on our dinner’s menu growing up in Ukraine.
 The closest I could get the taste of Italy was by hiding in a dark cold room with a knife and slicing leg of prosciutto my uncle brought from Italy.
-I still remember it clearly hanging juicy on a door.
+I still remember it vividly – bright red glossy leg hanging on a door.
 How can a 9 year old resist that?!
 So, now I know if I could slice food hanging in the air in the dark with a paring knife, my 9 year old can chop salads with a chef’s knife on a chopping board in a well lit kitchen.
 And he does, all the time.

 My uncle worked at an Italian furniture manufacturing company.
 One of the first businesses appearing after the collapse of communism.
 He was considered middle class and often went on business trips to Italy from where he brought many Italian delicacies.
 I secretly was stealing them.
 Yep.
 My mom was a single mom and even cheese was a treat for us.
 We mainly survived on potatoes, jams and canning.
 You couldn’t buy anything imported even if you want to until mid 90s but even then it cost an arm and a leg.